Women and their families can now have access to “first class birthing facilities at Warwick Hospital after the opening of a new unit.

-The Bluebell Birth Centre will be opened for use from Monday (July 2).
+The Bluebell Birth Centre was opened for use on Monday.

 It offers expectant parents the opportunity to have their babies in a comfortable, homely environment, rather than a more clinical setting.

 With its own separate entrance, the new facility offers four birthing rooms, with birthing pools available in all of them.

 To help create a welcoming and calming environment there is also a separate room for parents to relax in, as well as a private garden.

 The Trust funded the £1.6million costs to develop the birthing centre, but to make the facility exceptional a £200,000 fundraising appeal was launched.

 There has been great support from members of the community and organisations for the appeal, with over £123,000 raised so far.

 This additional money has been invested into enhanced equipment and upgraded furnishings to make the centre feel like a home-from-home.